 - Instruction sheet

 The prop remover (hilariously referred to as “1× demolition device” on Gearbest’s product page) is the type cut from sheet metal with a bend in it.
-I much prefer this type over cut carbon or 3D-print that are usually delivered with micro quads now.
+I prefer this type over cut carbon or 3D-print that are often delivered with micro quads, but this one was flimsy and its teeth broke off when I used it.

 The frame is a 5-piece metal and carbon kit that was likely “inspired” by RakonHeli.
 Like other whoop-class quad frames, the ducts/guards are inseparable from the motor mounts and each attaches to the carbon plate with three screws.
 Underneath, instead of a battery compartment, Happymodel has simply threaded a rubber band into the frame.
 They’re functional, but the battery sits uncomfortably against frame screws, usually settles at an angle, and isn’t protected at all.
 Collisions causing battery damage aren’t usually an issue with micro quads, so maybe this isn’t so bad.